 When my sister, Monica, died six days later, she left behind many pieces of art that she could long be remembered by.
 An artist who had a knack for creating limitless worlds with the stroke of a brightly colored pen or pencil, Monica found her success as an artist by the time she was a teenager living in the suburbs of the San Francisco Bay Area.
 She created drawings of objects made with a vast array of colors, shapes, and lines, pieces of jewelry crafted with care and integrity, and paintings of different things reimagined in her own, unique way.
 Her work can be found in the homes of many different people who loved her and some things she made can also be found online.

-While me and Monica both enjoyed listening to music, we didn’t often discuss what was filling our ears on a day-to-day basis, a conversation that I wish we would’ve had more of.
-I know that when we were very young, she used to practice hitting the same notes that Christina Aguilera could hit (she could always sing much better than me).
-I know that she used to frequent EDM concerts where she would dance her way through the night.
-I know that one time she rocked out with me seeing The Movielife at Slim’s in San Francisco (RIP), which would be our last concert together.
+While Monica and I both enjoyed listening to music, we didn’t often discuss what was filling our ears on a day-to-day basis, a conversation that I wish we would’ve had more of.
+What I do know is that when we were very young, she used to practice hitting the same notes that Christina Aguilera could hit (she could always sing much better than me).
+I also know that she used to frequent EDM concerts where she would dance her way through the night.
+And I know that one time she rocked out with me at a Movielife concert at Slim’s in San Francisco (RIP), which would be our last concert together.
 But I don’t know what Monica thought of Mac Miller or what her last concert was before she passed away in 2018.
 When a loved one dies, a lot of time can be spent ruminating over all the negative space that’s left from their passing, both from the past and the future.
 All the events never attended, all the missed conversations, all the hugs never to be felt again, all the future places never to be visited together.

 Monica and I never talked about Mac Miller’s death but, then again, we only would’ve had a few days to.
-The last time we communicated was when I was heading to visit friends in Boston during that Labor Day weekend, a thread which has unfortunately seemed to have since disappeared from my phone.
-When Monica died the next week, Mac Miller’s passing was thrust into the back of my mind, for obvious reasons.
+The last time we communicated was through text when I was heading to visit friends in Boston during Labor Day weekend, a thread which has unfortunately since disappeared from my phone.
+When Monica died the next week, Mac Miller’s passing was thrust into the back of my mind.
 It’s extremely hard to focus on anything other than the gaping hole that’s been burned into your heart, especially in the immediate days, weeks, and months following the death of someone you love.
 That’s just the reality of grief.

 After learning of all the commonalities between Mac Miller and my sister, I became more intrigued with Miller’s work than I had ever been before.
 In fact, I can’t recall a time where I intentionally listened to Mac prior to learning more about him and what he shared with Monica.
 While there is an underlying sadness that comes with visiting Mac’s work, the comfort I find in sitting with his music outweighs the sadness.
 And that’s the thing about living with grief — it’s about learning how to handle the particular weight of a sadness that never goes away.